 Join us at Baldwin Wallace University in Berea, Ohio this summer as an ArtsBridge Summer Staff member, and help the next generation of young artists get ready for college!

 Questions?
 Contact Hannah Uher at email@example.com.

 Requirements: Must be a former ArtsBridge Summer student.
 Priority will be given to students who have completed at least one year of college.
-All staff must be at least 18 years of age by the start of the program.
+All staff must be at least 18 years of age by July 20, 2023.

 Summer Staff Expectations:

 All ArtsBridge Summer Staff members will have responsibilities as Resident Assistants (RAs) and Faculty Assistants to one or more ArtsBridge Summer faculty members.